belinwu/metapatterns/tools/Publishing_from_GoogleDoc.md

 Even though Google Docs and LibreOffice Writer are about the same thing, they differ in many details.
 I suppose that you have perfected your book in Google Docs and now want it to look the same in the output PDF file.

-So you just go to `File -> Download -> OpenDocument Format (.odt)` in your Google Docs, wait for a while, open the downloaded document with LibreOffice and compare it to the original.
+So you just go to `File -> Download -> OpenDocument Format (.odt)` in your Google Docs, wait for the download to complete, open the downloaded document with LibreOffice and compare it to the original.
 I looked at the lengths of the documents - they should match.
 If they don't, you should probably check the length of every chapter to find the differences.
 A few hints are below:

 ### Fonts

 The Google Docs set of fonts differs from that in OpenOffice Writer.
-I used Oswald in the explanation sections of my book only to find out that LibreOffice Write silently replaces it with a default font.
+I used Oswald in the explanation sections of my book only to find out that LibreOffice Writer silently replaces it with a default font.

 Therefore, please check all kinds of text styles which you use throughout your book.
 If anything looks wrong, you may have to download a corresponding font from Google and install it on your computer.